samforderer/email-list-cleaner/README.md

 There are two stages of email verification:

+1. syntax
-1. The sender's mail server determines the addressee's mail server using DNS service.
+2. The sender's mail server determines the addressee's mail server using DNS service.
-2. The sender's mail server connects to the addressee's mail server through the SMTP protocol and transmits the message.
+3. The sender's mail server connects to the addressee's mail server through the SMTP protocol and transmits the message.

 ## DNS Service
 - The checking software reads the e-mail address syntactically